KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo - Found 'MagicMirror2' in file `MMM-TautulliActivity.js`: Replace it with `MagicMirror²`.
 2. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
-3. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TelegramCommands by doctorfree](https://github.com/doctorfree/MMM-TelegramCommands)